-As Catholic schools in the Diocese of Nashville prepare to mark Catholic Schools Week Jan.
+As Catholic schools in the Diocese of Nashville mark Catholic Schools Week Jan.
 29 to Feb.
 4, they have much to celebrate.

 “We are thriving right now,” said Dr. Rebecca Hammel, superintendent of schools for the diocese.
 “Our schools are growing and we are making Catholic education accessible to more families.”